 London based Bee Flowers holds a Master's degree from the Royal College of Art and has exhibited internationally in group and solo shows.
 Born in the Netherlands, he has spent many years in Russia, working in the dairy industry before switching to the arts.

 His work was included in Bloomberg New Contemporaries and in the Benetton Foundation's Art Theorema #1: New Highlights of the international art scene.

-I am fascinated with how people are in part shaped by technology.
-Much in a 'the medium is the message' way, our behaviours and social interactions are guided not only by innate impulses, or cultural habits, but also by the technological environment we exist within.
-Many of the obstacles we encounter are man made, be it the road markings and traffic lights in the city, or the structures of the various social media platforms.
-We have little choice but to adjust our behaviours, and indeed our desires, to the pathways laid out not by nature but by teams of designers and engineers.
+I am interested in the influence technology has on people.
+Our behaviour and social interactions are informed not merely by innate impulses, or culturally transmitted conventions, but also by our technological environment.
+Many of the obstacles we encounter are man made, be it the road markings and traffic lights in the city, or the structures and features of social media platforms.
+We have little choice but to adapt, and to allow our desires not to be guided by nature, but manipulated by invisible teams of engineers and designers.
 Where then is our actual self?
 Does it even exist?